 When cocaine is absorbed through the mucous membrane, the dopamine center of the brain is affected.
 This center controls the feeling of reward and motivation.
 If used often and long enough, cocaine — or any other drug — will produce that dopamine and make those feelings known.

-If this is the case for you, the best option is to seek cocaine addiction rehab and take part in a cocaine detox.
+If this is the case for you, the best option is to seek cocaine addiction help in Los Angeles county and take part in a cocaine detox.

 Women tend to become more dependent on cocaine than men, but why?
 Genetics plays an important factor, even accounting for nearly 50 percent of a person’s risk factor, but genetics doesn’t just pick on women.
 Men and women are equal in their likelihood to abuse stimulants.
 However, women become dependent on the drug and escalate more quickly in their addiction.

-It wasn’t until the 1980s that the standard for addiction studies was tailored to include women, not just men.
+It wasn’t until the 1980s that the standard for addiction treatment studies was tailored to include women, not just men.
 Even with this inclusion, men abused drugs at a faster rate than women.
-It’s suggested that men still tend to use illicit drugs more than women because they have easier access to it.
-Although this doesn’t mean that schoolgirls as young as fourteen aren’t giving it a try.
+It’s suggested that men still tend to use illicit drugs more than women because they have easier access to them.
+However, this doesn’t mean that schoolgirls as young as fourteen aren’t giving it a try.

 The use of cocaine and other stimulants occur in similar patterns across male and females, even as young as high schoolers; that accounts for close to 1 million Americans that have tried cocaine for the first time.
 These students tend to try these stimulants around the same age but have different lasting effects.